firstdraft/appdev-lessons/lessons/rps-rcav-lesson-part-01.md

 `ApplicationController` inherits, with the symbol `<`, from the `ActionController::Base` Class, which is inside the Rails **`gem`**.

 <aside markdown="1">
 Since the `ActionController::Base` Class is contained in the Rails `gem` in our `Gemfile`, we would need to go to GitHub to actually look at it.
+Remember, `gem`s are just Ruby code libraries written by other developers that we import into our project to avoid reinventing the wheel.
 </aside>

 Inside of this Class, we define a method: